mdtanveeralamgir/react-udemy-3rd/README.md

     - use it to prevent a function from recreating hence preventing infinite loop while using that function in useEffect and passing as dependency
+191:
+    - using setInterval without useEffect which causes infinite loop